Rocco-Gossmann/htmx_jquery/README.md

 https://api.jquery.com/on/

-When manipulating events via JQuery it is possible to assign events, to a parent element whos decendents will then become the interactive elements
+When manipulating events via JQuery it is possible to assign events to a parent element whos decendants will then become the interactive elements.

-for example:
+For example:

 ```javascript
 $(document).on("click", "BUTTON", () => console.log("button clicked"));
 ```

-in this case the event is registered on the `document`, but it will only trigger, if any `BUTTON` within the `document` is clicked.
+In this case the event is registered on the `document` but it will only trigger, if any `BUTTON` within the `document` is clicked.
-That way, it does not matter, how many buttons are added or removed, since the event is not bound to the button, but the container, the button is in.
+That way it does not matter how many buttons are added or removed since the event is not bound to the buttons container.

 Unlike